Cartilage Piercing: Types, Healing, Pain, Cost, Jewelry, Gauge, Aftercare, Cleaning

 17 Types of Ear Piercings: Ear Piercing Names, Healing, Cost, Jewelry, Cleaning, Aftercare

-The helix ear piercing is one of the most common and popular types of ear piercings.
+The Helix ear piercing is one of the most common and popular types of ear piercings.
 You can use almost all kinds of ear piercing jewelry for this piercing.
 It is also considered not very painful compared to other ear piercing types.

 If you are not sure which kind of ear piercings to get, this is the one.